A Geodesic Dome…what is that?

 Our 9m diametre learning domes provide an enormous 65m2 of interior space and stand 4.6m high with a huge bay window facing the sea.
 Cushioned eco flooring in the form of coco-mat provides a state-of-the-art surface for teaching and learning everything from leadership to Pilates. – are you definitely running Pilates courses?
 If not, change this to Yoga

 The amazingly huge space within each bedroom dome belies a tiny footprint of 6m diametre on the outside.
 This allows us to cluster a village full of domes into a relatively small area whilst maintaining privacy.

 A properly constructed dome from a reliable manufacturer – eCALA Life uses the best in Europe: www.domeseurope.com – will last 15 years.
 Galvanised steel posts, aluminium bolts and the best welded skins in the world ensure your dome will require simply ‘washing’ occasionally.
 This is another beautiful thing about the geodesic dome, it requires very low maintenance.

 Uses of a Geodesic Dome

-If you like this blog and want more information about geodesic domes please contact us or our friends Joost and Jan at www.domeseurope.com who will delighted to help you!
+If you like this blog and want more information about geodesic domes please contact us or our friends Joost and Jan at www.domeseurope.com who will be delighted to help you.

-Please feel free to share this and please post any comments below, we would love to hear from you.
+Please feel free to share this and post any comments below, we’d love to hear from you.